 - The company is based in a city/area with a large international and/or immigrant population that has limited English proficiency (LEP)

 - The company customer base is made up in large part by LEP customers who would feel more comfortable interacting with a website in their native language

 - The company is trying to increase its market base internationally

 - The company is trying to recruit international employees and/or investment

 - The company is tied to a multicultural community either in its mission, market, or goals

-This is by no means a complete list!
+This list of 5 important reasons to translate your website is by no means a complete list!
 There are hundreds of reasons that factor in when companies decide to translate their websites.
 For example, a legal aid group with a mission to help refugees get citizenship based in Minneapolis would choose to translate their website from English into Somali and Hmong.
 They would choose these languages because of the large Somali and Hmong populations in their area thereby increasing their clients according to their needs.
 In contrast, a legal aid society in Los Angeles would translate their website into Spanish because their market would be predominately Spanish speakers.

 By translating your company’s website into the native languages of your current and potential customers, partners, and investors, you create good will and confidence in your company.
 People are more likely to stay on sites in their native language than those in another language.
 Increased time on your site and higher consumer confidence means higher web traffic, revenues, and global reach!

 Before deciding to translate your website, make sure you know why you are translating it and who you are trying to reach.
 Are you going to translate into one language?
 Or more?
 Do you want plain language translations?
 Or do you think your customers need a higher reading level?
 How many pages are you translating?
 These are all very important things to think about so that your translator can appropriately plan for the project.